HEAL: Oxymels as Respiratory Remedies

 I enjoy living with four distinct seasons but seasonal changes can be tough on our bodies.
 In the autumn, we feel the cold slowly moving in and the amount of daylight is reduced.
 Our food cravings and menus change: thick soups and stews replace the lighter fare of summer salads and grilled vegetables.
 Our routines change: we move inside from the outside world.
 Our sleep patterns may change; waking at 6:00 am in the dark and back to bed at 9:00 pm.
-Many of us feel more tired than usual; some suffer with headaches and body aches with the season’s temperature changes.
-And others struggle emotionally with increasing darkness and the dullness of gray and drizzly days.
+Many of us feel more tired than usual; some suffer with headaches and body aches when the temperature drops and cold, rainy weather raises the humidity.
+Loss of daylight and increasing cloud cover afflicts many people emotionally with increasing darkness and the dullness of gray and drizzly days.

 Respiratory viruses find many opportunities in autumn and winter.
 In our seasonal confinements, they spread easily.
 We know the symptoms intimately: inflamed and tender throats, sinus headaches, copious congestion and fits of coughing.
 If it’s an influenza virus, our body’s temperature rises as our immune systems kick into overdrive to fight the viral invaders.
 Body aches and exhaustion complete the influenza experience.